Realizing trees of configurations in thin sets: Consequences of Theorem

 .125in

+(We refer to \cite{T11,Graf14} for treatments of the $L^2$-based Sobolev spaces, $L^2_\alpha,\, \alpha\in\R$, that we will use.)
 Corollary \ref{main} will be proved in Section \ref{sec proof of cor}.
-As an example, if $\phi(x,y)=|x-y|$ is the Euclidean distance, the conclusions of Cor. \ref{main} holds if the Hausdorff dimension of $E$ is greater than $\frac{d+1}{2}$.
-More generally, this holds for the distance induced by a Riemannian metric, leading immediately to the following.
+As an example, if $\phi(x,y)=|x-y|$ is the Euclidean distance, the corresponding $R^{\phi}_t$ are spherical means operators which are smoothing of order $\alpha=(d-1)/2$, and thus the conclusions of Cor. \ref{main} hold if the Hausdorff dimension of $E$ is greater than $\frac{d+1}{2}$.
+More generally, this $L^2$ Sobolev regularity holds within the conjugate locus for the distance induced by any Riemannian metric, leading immediately to the following.

 .125in

 \begin{corollary}[Realizing trees on Riemannian manifolds] Let $(M,g)$ be a compact Riemannian manifold without boundary or conjugate points, of dimension $d \ge 2$.
 Let $E$ be a subset of $M$ of Hausdorff dimension $>\frac{d+1}{2}$, and let $\rho_M$ denote the induced Riemannian distance function on $M$.